Okay, so ordering delivery pizza is the definition of a lazy dinner …

 - Cooking in foil keeps the pizza from drying out.

-- Cooking it in an oven (versus microwave) keeps it from being soggy.
+- Cooking it in an oven or toaster oven (versus microwave) keeps it from being soggy.

 - Count the slices of pizza and divide by 2.